 Other investment options

-If you prefer, you can create your own mix of growth and income assets by choosing one or a combination of four base investment options: Growth, Balanced, Conservative and Cash.
-Each is made up of growth and income assets mixed in different amounts.
+If you prefer, you can create your own mix of growth and income assets by choosing one or a combination of four base investment options made up of growth and income assets mixed in different amounts.
+These options are: Growth, Balanced, Conservative and Cash.
 You can choose to invest your savings in one, or a combination of, the four base options.
 But, remember, if you put 50% in Growth and 50% in Conservative, you are effectively investing in Balanced.
 You can see how different combinations of the options look on the secure part of the website.
 Log in, select ‘Your investments’ and then the ‘Investment choice planner’ link.
 You can also choose different options for your existing account balances and for future contributions.
 You cannot mix and match between UniSteps and the four base options.

 Here’s a more detailed comparison of the four base investment options